-- Press the <♠> cross keys to select the desired shooting mode's icon.

-- Turn the < > dial to select a shooting mode.

-- Kids

-For capturing kids in motion.

-Shooting with the viewfinder is recommended.

-You can also select the shooting mode icon and press < to display a selection of shooting modes from which you can select one.
+- Press the <♠> cross keys to select the desired shooting mode's icon. - Turn the < > dial to select a shooting mode. - You can also select the shooting mode icon and press <) to display a selection of shooting modes from which you can select one.